-While the causes of the chronic pain condition known as fibromyalgia remain a mystery, the specialists at the Nexus Pain Center in Columbus, Georgia treat the physical and mental suffering that comes along with it.
+While the causes of the chronic pain condition known as fibromyalgia remain a mystery, the specialists at The Nexus Pain Center in Columbus and LaGrange, Georgia, treat the physical and mental suffering that comes along with it.
 Call or make an appointment online today to get relief from the amplified way your brain processes pain signals.

-Fibromyalgia is a disorder in which you feel widespread musculoskeletal pain accompanied by tender points on your body that hurts when pressure gets placed on them.
+Fibromyalgia is a disorder in which you feel widespread musculoskeletal pain accompanied by tender points on your body that hurt when pressure gets placed on them.
 The most common pressure points are your:

 Other symptoms that accompany pain include: